-Additional position limit for hedging position limits as mentioned above, Short positions in index derivatives (short futures, short calls and long puts) shall not exceed (in notional value) the Mutual Fund's holding of stocks.
-Mutual Funds may take exposure in equity index derivatives subject to the following limits: Long positions in index derivatives (long futures, long calls and short puts) shall not exceed (in notional value) the Mutual Fund's holding of cash, government securities, T-Bills and similar instruments.
+In addition to the positions in index derivatives (short futures, position limits as short calls and long puts) shall not exceed (in mentioned above, notional value) the Mutual Fund's holding of stocks.

+Long positions in index derivatives (long futures, long calls and short puts) shall not exceed (in notional value) the Mutual Fund's holding of cash, government securities, T-Bills and similar instruments.